What is a hallmark?

 A hallmark is a series of marks, applied to precious metal items by one of the UK Assay Offices, which describes the independently tested metal purity of the item.

 Each jeweller who submits items for hallmarking must register a maker’s mark (or sponsor's mark) - a shield shape with a minimum of 2 initials inside.
-Each one is unique and is added to a register of makers that stretches back for centuries.
-My maker’s mark is registered with the London Assay Office and features my initials, SJS, inside the shield.
+Each one is unique & is added to a register of makers that stretches back for centuries.
+My maker’s mark is registered with the London Assay Office & features my initials, SJS, inside the shield.

 For further information, please visit the London Assay Office website here